 Admission for Pupils with SEND

-Raleigh Infant Academy follows its admissions policy for all children, including those with SEND.
+Raleigh Infant and Admirals Academies follows their admissions policy for all children, including those with SEND.
 Summarised details from the Policy are included below, with relevant sections high-lighted for ease of reference:

 Admissions Policy Primary: